roiesu/Youtube-P1/wiki/setup.md

 Now, open the strings.xml file at this location: "./android_client/app/src/main/res/values/strings.xml" At lines 26 and 27 replace [ENTER_YOUR_IP_HERE] with the ip address copied:
 ![](./images/Screenshot_11.png)

+### That's it!
+Everything is set up.
+You can jump to the android_app.md wiki to use the app.